Azure-Samples/ratings-nodejs-azd-akslza/README.md

 | Make sure to remove previous cluster configuration with the same name from your .kube files |
 | Make sure that your name for the infrastructure is lower case  |

+Full deployment of the system and applications takes approximately 12 minutes

 git clone this repo and then run the following commands
 ```
 git submodule init